eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-13_tips-for-steemians-how-to-keep-the-draft-of-your-old-post-on-steemit.md

 - - -

-This page is synchronized from the post: [Tips for Steemians!
-How to keep the draft of your OLD POST on Steemit](https://steemit.com/@deanliu/tips-for-steemians-how-to-keep-the-draft-of-your-old-post-on-steemit)
+This page is synchronized from the post: ['Tips for Steemians!
+How to keep the draft of your OLD POST on Steemit'](https://steemit.com/@deanliu/tips-for-steemians-how-to-keep-the-draft-of-your-old-post-on-steemit)